 - Instant Pot Salmon

-- One large sweet onion, cut into 8ths
+- 1 large sweet onion cut into eighths

 - 1 cup chicken broth

-- 4 cups extra large raw shrimp (shelled and deveined is easier, but whatever your preference is)
+- 4 cups extra large raw shrimp shelled and deveined is easier, but use whatever is your preference

 - Add the trivet to the Instant Pot.